Simon Murray (footballer): Return to Dundee

 On 10 July 2024, Murray returned to his boyhood club Dundee for an undisclosed fee on a three-year deal.
 Murray made his second debut for the club on 16 July as a substitute in an away win over another one of his former clubs, Arbroath, in the Scottish League Cup.
 He opened his scoring account for the Dark Blues the following week, netting a brace in a win over Annan Athletic.
 He followed that up with a 30 minute hat-trick in a 6–0 demolishing of Inverness Caledonian Thistle.
 Murray scored his first league goal for the Dee on 24 August, netting a late equaliser away to his former club Hibernian.
 On 20 January 2025, Murray scored the only goal in a Scottish Cup win over Dundee United to give his boyhood team their first Dundee derby win since 2017.
 Murray continued his derby success on 16 March, scoring a late penalty in Dundee's first win over United at Tannadice in over 20 years on the day after his birthday.

 In April 2025, Murray was named as one of four nominees for the 2024–25 PFA Scotland Players' Player of the Year, alongside Celtic's Callum McGregor, Nicolas Kühn and Daizen Maeda.
 He was also awarded as the Scottish Premiership Player of the Month for April 2025 on the back of a key stretch of goals, having scored 8 goals in 8 league games.
 The following month, Murray was nominated for the Footballer of the Year award by the Scottish Football Writers' Association.
 At the end of the season, Murray also won the club's Andrew De Vries Player of the Year award and Players' Player of the Year award.

 On 20 September 2025, Murray opened his account for the 2025–26 league season in a home win over Livingston.
+Murray's influence lessened in the second stint of his second season, in part due to playing on a partially torn ACL, but still finished as Dundee's top scorer with 9 goals in all competitions.
+On 15 August 2026, Murray suffered a significant ACL injury in a Scottish League Cup match against Aberdeen which would almost certainly rule him out for the entire 2026–27 season.